BillyLundh/TodoHour/index.md

 Contact Us
 If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at orionpedals@gmail.com.

-## User agrement

-You can use the [editor on GitHub](https://github.com/BillyLundh/TodoHour/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown